-Funds

-Describe, in full, the type(s) of funds involved.

-Economic resource(s)

-Describe, in full, the economic resource(s) involved.

-Financial Services

-Describe, in full, what the financial services are, including how and when they were provided.

-Licence conditions

-Give the licence condition(s) and describe, in full, how you suspect it has been breached.
+Funds Describe, in full, the type(s) of funds involved.
+Economic resource(s) Describe, in full, the economic resource(s) involved.
+Financial Services Describe, in full, what the financial services are, including how and when they were provided.
+Licence conditions Give the licence condition(s) and describe, in full, how you suspect it has been breached.
 Please include the licence no. Trust Services Describe, in full, what the trust services involve, including how and when they were provided (also see section 21 below).

 Reporting obligations Give the reporting obligation and describe, in full, how you suspect it has been breached.
-Please include the licence no. where relevant. ed breach (actual or estimated) ation in the currency that was used at the time of the transfer (or if unknown). or provide
+Please include the licence no. where relevant.
+14. Total value of the suspected bread Please provide this information in estimated value in USD if unknown n the currency that was used at the time of the transfer ( or provide an 15.
+Method(s) of payment and/or tra e.g. bank transfer, cash, cheque, resea, etc nsfer money order, internet/electronic, or physical asset transfer - road, rail, air,

-15. Method(s) of payment and/or transfer e.g. bank transfer, cash, cheque, money or rail, air, sea, etc rder, internet/electronic, or physical asset transfer - road, 16.
-Remitter/sender information Please provide full information on the remitter/sender of the funds and/or economic resources, including: dates, goods involved, amount(s), currencies, account names, account numbers and sort codes, bank details, and nationalities of payers, dates of birth, where known.
-If more space is required, please complete Annex 1 (A1), or a ttach supporting documents with your submission.
+16. Remitter/sender information Please provide full information on the remitter/sender of the funds and/or economic resources, including: dates, goods involved, amount(s), currencies, account names, account numbers and sort codes, bank details, and nationalities of payers, dates of birth, where known.
+If more space is required, please complete Ann ex 1 (A1), or attach supporting documents with your submission.
 17. Intermediary information Please provide any information you have on intermediaries involved in the activity, including: role in transfer, name(s), date of birth, company registration information, country of operation/nationality, address/location, account name, account number and sort code and bank details, where known.

-If more space is required, please complete Annex 1 (A2 2), or attach supporting documents with your submission.
+If more space is required, please complete Annex 1 (A2), or attach supporting documents with your submission.
 18. Ultimate beneficiary information Please provide information on the ultimate beneficiaries of the funds and/or economic resources, including: name, account name, account number and sort code, bank details, residential/company address, date of birth and nationality, where known.

-If more space is required, please complete Annex 1 (A3) or at tach supporting document(s) with your submission.
-19. Please list all external parties who have be to the Virgin Islands Sanctions Unit, inclu peen made aware that this information is being passed 20.
-Has this matter been reported to any oth so, please provide their contact details. er authority?
-If
+If more space is required, please complete Annex 1 (A3) or attach supporting document(s) with your submission.

+19. Please list all external parties who have been mincluding any designated persons ade aware that this in formation is being passed to OFSI,

+20. Has this matter been reported to any other autho If so, please provide their contact details. rity?

-21. Trust services details Please provide information on the trust location including registered office/business address/ correspondence address/ administrative address, and which type of location applies.
-Address of the trust service provider Type of trust Purpose of the trust Type and value of asset held in the trust Date the trust was set up and pre-determined end dates Please provide information relevant to the breach being reported on detailing: participants to the trust including Beneficiaries names; addresses; bank account details; and indicate the date when the participant became a party to the trust.
-Trustees Settlors Protectors Any other relevant persons (include name(S), address(es) and an overview of how they are If we are a second an accordance of the second and a second a second and a second a connected.
-If more space Is required, please complete X, or attach support the trust deed) with your submission. orting documents (for example a copy of
+21. Trust services details

+Please provide information on the trust location including registered office/business address/ correspondence address/ administrative address, and which type of location applies.

+Address of the trust service provider

+Type of trust

+Purpose of the trust

+Type and value of asset held in the trust

+Date the trust was set up and pre-determined end dates

+Please provide information relevant to the breach being reported on detailing: participants to the trust including names; addresses; bank account details; and indicate the date when the participant became a party to the trust.
+Beneficiaries

-22. Details of Suspected Breach Date Breach Suspected Date Breach Discovered 22.
-Other relevant information Please provide any other information you think will help us understand what has happened.
-23. Are you providing any supporting docume Please include any documents that support bank statements, transaction reports, copie the information provided, such as Yes etc. including those from other jurisdiction No
+Trustees

+Settlors

+Protectors

+Any other relevant

+persons (include

+name(S), address(es)

+and an overview of how

+they are connected.

+If more space Is required, please com trust deed) with your submission. plete X, or attach supporting documents (for examp le a copy of the

+22. Other relevant information

+you thik will help us understand what has happened.

+7

+23. Are you providing any supporti ng documents?
+Yes

+Please include any documents the at support the information provided, such as bank

+statements, transaction reports, copies of licences, paperwork, contracts, etc. No

+including those from other jurisdictions.
+110

-Please list the supporting documents you are providing.
+Please list the supporting

+documents you are providing.